actions-marketplace-validations/oleg-chibikov_pr-update-action/README.md

 - `head-branch-regex`: regex to match text from the head branch name
 - `run-condition-regex`: regex to match text in PR title.
 The actions runs only if title matches the regex.
 Case insensitive
 - `skip-condition-regex`: regex to match text in PR title.
 The actions runs only if title doesn't match the regex.
 Case insensitive
+- `remove-run-condition-match`: indicates whether to remove the match of run-condition-regex from title (default: `false`)
 - `lowercase-branch`: whether to lowercase branch name before matching (default: `true`)
 - `title-template`: text template to update title with
 - `title-update-action`: whether to prefix or suffix or replace title with title-template (default: `prefix`)